tjmahr/filetree/README.md

 - [ ] constrain parent folder.
 (Maybe a “yellow” is given on and only on day 3.)
 Or is that more of a dplyr-layer move for validation?

+- [ ] add validation that we can reconstruct `.rel` from the concatentation of each layer?